jeromevde/MealPlanner/README.md

 TODO

-- fix click in touch mode
+- fix click in touch mode selecting text
 - fix nutrient poup gravity
 - click outside closes popup's
-- layout of aggregations needs to improve
+- layout of both aggregations needs to improve (maybe a slider to switch ?)
 - add number of people normalization to the meal squares
 - add modifyable quantities to the aggregated foods
 - add calory normalization to the nutrient popup